I - The CaravanSerai Silk Road: Europe to Morocco

 Overview

-Walking: 5-16 km per day, depending on terrain
+Daily Walking: 5-16 km depending on terrain and corridor

-Transport: Train, bus, shared taxi, ferry (historic corridor-aligned)
+Transport: Train, regional bus, shared taxi, ferry - aligned with historical movement routes

 Best Time to Travel